How to clean up your social media for your job search

 You can’t be discriminated against for protected characteristics (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation), so if you think this has come into play speak to your recruiter.

-For help preparing for your job search, give us a call on 0207 117 2542, email us at firstname.lastname@example.org, or message us on LinkedIn.
+For help preparing for your job search, give us a call on 0207 117 2542, email your CV to email@example.com, or see our latest jobs here.

 Get all the latest Law Firm Risk & Compliance news in your inbox with our free fortnightly newsletter.
 We're here to keep you in the loop!